queueit/ios-webui-sdk/README.md

     self.engine.queueITUnavailableDelegate = self; // Invoked in case QueueIT is unavailable (500 errors)
-    self.engine.queueUserExitedDelegate = self; // Invoked when user chooses to leave the queue self.engine.queueViewClosedDelegate = self; // Invoked after the WebView is closed
+    self.engine.queueUserExitedDelegate = self; // Invoked when user chooses to leave the queue self.engine.queueViewClosedDelegate = self; // Invoked after the WebView is closed self.engine.queueSessionRestartDelegate = self; // Invoked after user clicks on a link to restart the session.
+The link is 'queueit://restartSession'.

     NSError* error = nil;
     BOOL success = [self.engine run:&error];
+    /**
+    To enqueue with an enqueue-token or key use one of the following:

+    [self.engine runWithEnqueueKey:@"keyValue" error:&error];
+    [self.engine runWithEnqueueToken:@"tokenValue" error:&error];
+    **/
     if (!success) {
         if ([error code] == NetworkUnavailable) {
             // Thrown when Queue-It detects no internet connectivity